IQSS/Zelig/_sources/faq.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 We recommend that you first check your internet connection, as you must be connected to install packages.
 In addition, there are a few platform-specific reasons why you may be having installation problems:

 -  **On Windows**: If you are using the very latest version of R, you may not be able to install Zelig until we update Zelig to work with this latest release.
-Currently Zelig 5.0.1 is compatible with R(≥ 3.0.2).
+Currently Zelig 5.0.1 is compatible with R(>= 3.0.2).
 If you wish to install Zelig in the interim, install the appropriate version of R and try to reinstall Zelig.

 -  **On Mac or Linux systems**: If you get the following warning message at the end of your installation: